Spaceport and Launch Assessment Study (SPLAS)

 Scope of Work

-- Tailoring US Space Force best practices for NSSL operations and mission assurance.
+- Tailoring US Space Force spaceport development and operations best practices to the PN context.

 - Providing launch mission assurance assessment expertise.